 Be aware of the capacity of your forklift and any attachments used.
 Avoid hauling weight that exceeds the counterweight of the forklift.
-Overloading a forklift can cause the rear wheels to rise off the ground and the whole machine to fall over, causing injury to personnel and damage to the equipment and materials.
+Because of the way forklifts work, overloading can cause the rear wheels to rise off the ground and can make the whole machine fall over.
+This can cause injury to personnel and damage to the equipment and materials.

 8. Never Carry Extra People

 Do not allow other workers to ride on the equipment with you unless a second seat is fitted into the forklift.
 Do no use the forklift to lift people, as forklifts are designed to carry loads.
 If you need to lift a person, use only a secure work platform and a forklift safety cage.

 Before using a forklift, make sure your hands and shoes are completely dry and sit in a comfortable position with all the controls within reach.
 In addition to seating yourself securely, take the following steps before operating the forklift to increase your safety.